-According to the IUCN SSC Giraffe Red List Assessment (Muller et al. 2016), giraffe numbers and distribution are affected by fragmentation, degradation and loss of habitats, disease, illegal hunting (poaching), the growth and expansion of the human population, wars, and civil unrest.
-These threats may arise either directly or indirectly.
+In the past few decades, giraffe numbers and distribution have been affected by fragmentation, degradation and loss of habitats, disease, illegal hunting (poaching), the growth and expansion of the human population, wars, and civil unrest (Brown et al. 2021; Muller et al. 2018a).
+These threats arise either directly or indirectly.
 For instance, human's need for agricultural land can be in direct competition with giraffe ranging areas (Figure 4).
 This increases the interaction between humans (and/or livestock) and giraffe often results in conflict.
-Such conflicts arise when, for example: giraffe destroy crops, humans encroach on giraffe habitats, there is bi-direction transfer of diseases or other similar scenarios (Muller et al. 2016).
-Fragmentation of habitats leads to isolation of giraffe populations.
-This may be caused by increased levels of inbreeding and has restrictive implications on the species evolutionary potential (Muller et al. 2016).
+Such conflicts arise when, for example: giraffe destroy crops, humans encroach on giraffe habitats, there is bi-direction transfer of diseases or other similar scenarios (Brown et al. 2021; Muller et al. 2018a).
+Fragmentation of habitats leads to isolation of giraffe populations which in turn limit gene flow and ultimately decreases the genetic diversity of isolated populations.
+This may be caused by increased levels of inbreeding and has restrictive implications on the species evolutionary potential (Brown et al. 2021; Muller et al. 2021; Muller et al. 2021; Muller et al. 2018a).